SomeDudeOnThisPage/TUDA-InteractionVR-Blog/content/post/01-Setup/index.md

 ### Quest2
 First, enable development mode on the Headset.
 Unfortunately, in order to do this, a Smartphone with the Oculus-App is required.
 After installing the App and logging into your Meta-Account, pair your Phone to the Quest2.
 Make sure the Phone and Quest are in the same WiFi network, both have bluetooth enabled, your phone having location services enabled, and both devices being situated close to one another and the router.
->{{% fa sticky %}} **Do I really need the f\*\*\*ing app?** Yes, Meta requires all these services enabled to just pair the Quest to a Phone, and doesn't let you enable developer mode otherwise.
+>**Do I really need the f\*\*\*ing app?** Yes, Meta requires all these services enabled to just pair the Quest to a Phone, and doesn't let you enable developer mode otherwise.
 Some time ago, there was also a way to enable developer-mode by registering an organization on your Meta-Account.
 However, this method seems to no longer work.
 Thanks, Mark.

 After pairing, simply enable Developer mode on the Quest by ticking the checkbox inside the settings in the app.